samyipsh/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: UC07 clear**
+**Use case: UC07 Clear all contacts**

 **MSS**

 1. User requests to clear contacts list
-2. NetworkUs sends confirmation to user
-3. User says yes to the confirmation
-4. NetworkUs deletes all the user's contacts
+2. NetworkUS deletes all the user's contacts

     Use case ends.